No criteria, controversial categories, Mexico not included – here's the lowdown on this regional ranking.

 3. Restaurants don't pay to play, and don't know their ranking in advance

 No one can choose to enter this ranking, apply for consideration or nominate themselves.
 And no money changes hands between the restaurants and the organiser (William Reed, the international media company that owns the 50 Best business).
-The restaurants involved are informed, confidentially, that they have been voted onto this prestigious list, and invited to the awards ceremony and surrounding events taking place at Wynn Las Vegas.
-The individual rankings are then revealed to the chefs and restaurateurs (at the same time as to invited guests, sponsors and anyone watching the livestream) on stage during the live-countdown awards ceremony on 25 September.
+The restaurants involved are informed, confidentially, that they have been voted onto this prestigious list, and invited to the awards ceremony and surrounding events taking place in New Orleans.
+The individual rankings are then revealed to the chefs and restaurateurs (at the same time as to invited guests, sponsors and anyone watching the livestream) on stage during the live-countdown awards ceremony on 28 May.

 4. No voting criteria, no conferring...